kpam92/practice/interview&practice/interview_questions/HTML_CSS.md

 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?
+<br><br> Static is the default, and has the element positioned as it would regularly in relation to everything on the page.
+Relative means 'relative to itself'.
+This means that assigning top,left,right,bottom values will move the element in relation to its normal positioning.
+Absolute positions the element in relation to its parent element in a similar manner to relative positioning.
+This positioning doesn't affect any other element on the page, and doesn't affect any other elements as well.
+Fixed positioning is relative to the viewport, i.e. navigation bars and 'back to the top' icons.
 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
 <br><br> Cascading refers to the heirarchy and inheritance of each element on a page, and what takes precedence.
 ID - Class, psuedo-class - element, psuedo-element;
 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?